Shiro-01/verification-portfolio/README.md

 # RTL Design & Verification Portfolio

-Welcome! 👋
-This repo is my personal portfolio of **FPGA/SoC-ready RTL modules**.
-My main focus is building designs that are **clean, reusable, and properly verified**

----

 ## 🛠 Featured Project 1: AXI-Stream FIFO + UVM Verification (VHDL + SystemVerilog)

 A **VHDL AXI-Stream FIFO** verified with a complete **UVM** environment (mixed-language).